ajan890/Notes/PSYCH 10/Week 1.md

 * A good theory must be falsifiable.  <br>
    * <strong>Darwin's Theory of Evolution vs. Freud's Psychoanalytic Theory</strong><br>
    * Darwin's Theory of Evolution can be falsified with concrete evidence gathered by observation. <br>
-   * Freud's psychoanalytic theory is not a good theory, since it focuses on subconscious thoughts, which cannot be retrived accurately.<br><br>
+   * Freud's psychoanalytic theory is not a good theory, since it focuses on subconscious thoughts, which cannot be retrieved accurately.<br><br>
 * If findings support the hypothesis then confidence in the theory grows.<br>

-<strong>What makes a good hyposhesis?</strong><br>
+<strong>What makes a good hypothesis?</strong><br>
 * A good hypothesis must be specific and testable.<br>
    * Can we make this more specific?<br>
       > Drivers who use cell phones more frequently will get in more accidents.<br>